|

 House Training and Paper Training;

-small time frames like every 30 to 45 minutes and slowly extend this
+frames like every 30 to 45 minutes and slowly extend this time longer.

 Use the same door and/or area while training.